 Encryption can be done be in two ways.
 One way is to use encryption software that comes with Windows or Mac OS or is developed by third parties.

-Another way is to buy a USB flash drive with pre-installed encrypting hardware.
+Another way is to buy a USB pen drive with pre-installed encrypting hardware.

 The pros of encrypting your flash drive

-There is no doubt that if you need to use a flash drive, encryption is one of the best ways to safeguard your data.
+There is no doubt that if you need to use a pen drive or thumb drive, encryption is one of the best ways to safeguard your data.